 - The third floor is designated for quiet study.

-- The fourth floor is designated for silent study.
+- The fourth floor is designated for silent study, including the Kruse Room- which is designated for silent study or reflection.

-- Room 401 is available only for administrative or academic functions, with classes getting priority.
+- Room 401 is available primarily for administrative or academic functions.
 Student study groups may be allowed when there is a library staff person on duty and there are no previous reservations on the room.
-(Room 401 is unavailable until fall 2020.)

 - The Milwaukee-Downer and Lincoln Rooms are available for academic or administrative functions on an occasional (i.e., not regularly-scheduled) basis.
-If these two areas are not otherwise in use, they are available for individual or group study on a first-come first-served basis.
+If not reserved, these spaces are available for individual or group study use.

 Listening and Viewing in the Library